bernhardAxonIvy/doc/source/designer-guide/introduction/workbench.rst

 displayed.
 Initially, at the first start the Welcome Screen is displayed.
 On this screen different links to tutorials and documents are displayed.
-New users should click on the :dev-url:`Quick Start Tutorial </tutorial>` to learn how to use Axon Ivy Designer.
+New users should click on the :dev-url:`Quick Start Tutorial </tutorial>` to learn how to use |ivy-designer|.

 You can get the Welcome Screen back at any time by selecting :guilabel:`Help` > :guilabel:`Welcome`.